tyler-technologies-oss/forge-design-system/blog/2022-11-04-forge-website-redesign/index.md

 ## Development docs

 As Forge grows and matures, we needed to change how we surface development documentation to our users.
 Previously we had development details embedded directly in the Forge design system website.
-This was great for our users, but it falls down quickly when there are multiple versions of our component library.
+This was great for our users, but it falls down quickly when there are multiple versions of our component library and made it very difficult from a maintenance perspective.

 We were faced with this problem and needed to quickly determine how to best surface these important details.
 Our options were to either build a content versioning system into our website, or link out to external documentation and keep the design system focused on, well, design.
 We opted to go for the latter which introduces